Decoding Choices in the Grocery Aisles: Separating Food Rich in Corporate Propaganda from Safe, Nutrient-Dense Options

 Yogurt: Separating Junk Food, and “Organic Light,” from Brands that Offer Superior Taste, Nutrition, and Justice in Every Bite

-The first episode of Kastel’s Kitchen will focus on organic yogurt.
+The first episode of Kastel’s Kitchen focused on organic yogurt.
 Even organic products can have as much sugar as a candy bar and be loaded with ingredients from China.
-Moms turn to yogurt as a wholesome snack, but what are the genuine and truly healthy options in the marketplace?
+Parents turn to yogurt as a wholesome snack, but what are the genuine and truly healthy options in the marketplace?

-Mark will explain what to look for in the dairy case and identify some of the best brands, including those that can be found in his own all-organic kitchen.
-Please join us on Thursday, October 15th at 12pm CST to hear his insights into buying organic yogurt.
+Mark explained what to look for in the dairy case and identifies some of the best brands, including those that can be found in his own all-organic kitchen.
+The episode was broadcasted live on Thursday, October 15th, 2020.

 About Kastel’s Kitchen